platinum8300/adamantium/CONTRIBUTING.md

 1. Update `README.md` with new capability
 2. Add examples to `EXAMPLES.md`
-3. Update `QUICKSTART.md` if it affects basic usage
-4. Add entry to `CHANGELOG.md`
+3. Add entry to `CHANGELOG.md`
-5. Update `STRUCTURE.md` if architecture changes
+4. Update `STRUCTURE.md` if architecture changes

 ## Distribution-Specific Testing